UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/bka.rst

         return output_stamp

 Now we can include the function as an optional argument in the :py:class:`pyklip.fmlib.fmpsf.FMPlanetPSF` class.
+The rest of the procedure can proceed unchanged.

 .. code-block:: python